yashmahalwal/nirikshak/docs/Graph.md

 INDEX: 0
 ```

-This refers to the a `Get` request made using the first way at the url `/Student/<student-id>` and expects a positive outcome.
+This refers to the a `Get` request made using the first way [0th index] at the url `/Student/<student-id>` and expects a positive outcome.
 That is when this request is made using a student (that we provide), it asserts that the student exists.

 ## Edges

 Now we discuss the edges that can be in the graph.
 First off, we generalize equivalent nodes.
 This means that all equivalent nodes have same the targets for outgoing edges and same sources for the incoming edges.

-For example, consider `Get Positive: 0` and `Get Positive: 1` from out discussion above.
+For example, consider `Get Positive: 0` and `Get Positive: 1` from our discussion above.
 Any request that can be made after `Get Positive: 0` can be made after `Get Positive: 1`.
 Similarly, any request that can be made before `Get Positive: 0` can be made before `Get Positive: 1`.

 An edge between two nodes boils down to the **method** and the **outcome case** of the source and target nodes.
-We maintain a hardcoded algorithm that takes in two nodes and tells you if an edge is possible between them or not.
+We maintain a hardcoded algorithm that takes in two nodes and tells you if an edge is possible between them.

 ## Graph